Your Guide to Finding the Right Marketing Partner

 If you think back to our earlier metaphor, some airlines make you pay for each individual item like seats and bags, while others charge you one fee that covers everything.
 You might not see every line item on the invoice but either way, you’re paying similar amounts, they’re just packaged and marketed differently.
-The same thing applies with agencies.
+The same thing applies with marketing and advertising agencies.

 2. Technology Fees: $200 to $25k+

 Like onboarding, technology might be budgeted as an additional fee or simply included in the hourly cost of the agency.
-When it comes to technology fees, there are two types: 1.
-Cost of the technology to do the work, and 2.
-Licensing fees.
+When it comes to technology fees, there are two types:

 In the first instance, agencies will ask that you pay the fee for the technology they use to do their job.
 An easy example would be paying for Adobe’s Photoshop for a designer to create a digital ad.
 Another example might be paying the cost of a reporting dashboard software such as Domo or Tableau.